Upload Agent

 Changing the Number of Threads

-You can specify a different number of threads for compression and a different number of outgoing HTTPS connections that will be opened to upload the file chunks by using the flags --compress-threads
+You can specify a different number of threads for compression and a different number of outgoing HTTPS connections to be opened to upload the file chunks by using the flags --compress-threads and --upload-threads, respectively.
+The number of threads used to read the input files can be changed by the --read-threads flag.

 Using a Different Chunk Size